pontem-network/sp-docs/toolset/dove_toml_manifest.md

    which will be replaced with the value of `account_address` at compilation time.

-2. If you `dove run` the script without `--signers` flag, this address will be a default signer passed to script function.
+2. If you `dove run` the script without `--signers` flag, this address will be the default `signer` passed to the script function.

 3. If you don't wrap your module in the `address {}` block, this value is used as the address of the module.